CaptKam/Chirpbot/replit.md

 - UI Components: Game cards with 12px rounded corners, shadow on hover, full-width responsive design
 - Active monitoring indicated with blue border and background

 Features persistent team monitoring that saves user game selections to the database and restores them on page reload.

-**Advanced Predictive Alert System (August 18, 2025):**
-- Comprehensive alert engine with sophisticated logic for MLB, NFL, NBA, NHL
-- Real-time ESPN API integration for authentic game context analysis
-- Priority-based alerts (high/medium/low) with confidence scoring (70-95%)
-- Predictive time windows ("This at-bat", "Next 2 minutes", "Final minutes")
-- Context-aware analysis: inning situations, field position, score gaps, game clock
-- BEFORE-event prediction focus: alerts trigger before critical moments happen
+Alert generation system correctly filters for live games only.

 # User Preferences